-National Fallen Firefighters
+National Fallen Firefighters Foundation (NFFF) Scholarship

-- Applicants must be the widow, life partner, or dependent of a firefighter who has been honored at the National Fallen Firefighters Memorial.
+- Applicants must be the widow, life partner, or dependent of a firefighter who has been honored at the National Fallen Firefighters Memorial

-- Eligible candidates must have a high school transcript or equivalent (GED).
+- Eligible candidates must have a high school transcript or equivalent (GED)

-- Scholarship applicants must be available to begin coursework within 90 days of the date of the award.
+- Scholarship applicants must be available to begin coursework within 90 days of the date of the award

-- Capable of maintaining a 2.0 undergraduate GPA or 3.0 graduate GPA.
+- Capable of maintaining a 2.0 undergraduate GPA or 3.0 graduate GPA

-- Remain in good standing with CSU throughout a degree program.
+- Remain in good standing with CSU throughout a degree program

-- Maintain continuous enrollment in a degree program.
+- Maintain continuous enrollment in a degree program

-- Current CSU students must already meet these requirements to be considered.
+- Current CSU students must already meet these requirements to be considered

-The scholarship will open on May 1, 2018 and will close October 2, 2018.
+The scholarship will open on May 1, 2019 and will close October 2, 2019.
 Applicants will be required to submit verification of their membership.
-The Columbia Southern University scholarship committee will select and announce the winner in December 2018.
+The Columbia Southern University scholarship committee will select and announce the winner in December 2019.
 The winner will receive a phone call and all non-winners will receive an email notifying them of the decision.
 For any questions or concerns, please email the scholarship liaison at email@example.com or call 888-785-3006.

 Learn more about the National Fallen Fire Fighters Federation (NFFF)